mzy2240/ESA/docs/joss/paper.md

 visualization.
-- ESA is used by an ongoing research project entitled "Contingency Analysis Based on Graph Theory Concepts and Line Outage Distribution Factor" (LODF).
+- ESA is used by an ongoing research project entitled "Contingency Analysis Based on Graph Theory Concepts and Line Outage Distribution Factors (LODF)."
 In this project, ESA is leveraged to extract the topology of the power system model and obtain the LODF matrix.

 # Acknowledgements